 These are significant distances to travel for acute mental health inpatient care.
 This may leave patients isolated from family and other visitors, and may mean that care co-ordinators are unable to visit regularly.

 The Out of Area Placements (OAPs) in Mental Health Services data collection began in October 2016 and is for providers in England only.
 The collection only includes OAPs that have started since the beginning of the collection process, meaning that the current maximum duration for an OAP is 1,415 nights.
 The number of OAPs that are longer than this is believed to be minimal.

 Definition: An OAP for acute mental health inpatient care is defined as happening when a person who has assessed acute mental health needs and requires adult mental health acute inpatient care is admitted to a unit that does not form part of their usual local network of services.
 By this we mean an inpatient unit that does not usually admit people living in the catchment area of the person's local community mental health service, and where the person cannot be visited regularly by their care co-ordinator to ensure continuity of care and effective discharge planning.

-The number of recorded OAPs nationally is very low which means that the figures are susceptible to random variation (chance).
+The number of recorded OAPs nationally is very low.
+This means that the figures are susceptible to random variation (chance).
 During the Covid-19 outbreak, NHS Digital has reported that the quality and coverage of some data is being affected, including an increase in non-submissions for some datasets.
 There are also different patterns being observed in the data, such as fewer patients being referred to hospital and more appointments being carried out via phone or email.
 Data covering the Covid-19 outbreak should therefore be interpreted with caution.
 For more information, please see NHS Digital's Out of Area Placements (OAPs) – Data Quality Statement.